constantcontact/ruby-sdk/README.md

 =========================
 [![Build Status](https://travis-ci.org/constantcontact/ruby-sdk.png?branch=master)](https://travis-ci.org/constantcontact/ruby-sdk)

-In order to use the Constant Contact SDK you have to follow these steps:
+In order to use the Constant Contact SDK follow these steps:

-A. Rails example :
+A. Rails example to retrieve your list of contacts:

 1. Install the gem :